canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 go1.23 version
 ```

-If you have a default installation of Go installed with `apt install golang-go`
+If you have a default installation of Go installed with `apt install golang-go`,
 this can still be invoked with `go`.

 #### Go install and download